Felipe Colombo: Personal life

-From 2000 to 2004, Felipe Colombo was in a relationship with his co–star the actress, Luisana Lopilato.
+From 2000 to 2004, Felipe Colombo was in a relationship with his co–star, the actress Luisana Lopilato.

-From 2005 to 2006, Felipe Colombo was in a relationship with the model, Cecilia Bonelli.
+From 2005 to 2006, Felipe Colombo was in a relationship with the model Cecilia Bonelli.

 Since 2007, Felipe Colombo has been in a relationship with Cecilia Coronado, a costume designer whom he met in the recordings of Son de Fierro.
-On November 3, 2009, the couple's first child, a girl, was born whom, they called Aurora Colombo.
+On November 3, 2009, the couple's first child, a girl, was born, named Aurora Colombo.
 Felipe has a very close relationship with his former colleagues from Erreway, Camila Bordonaba and Benjamín Rojas who are also his daughter's godparents.